cotes2020/jekyll-theme-chirpy/_posts/2019-08-08-programme.md

 Alignment**

-     + During this tutorial, participants will explore advanced techniques with large language models and RLHF.
-They will gain hands-on experience with fine-tuning large-scale models using RLHF methods.
+     + During this tutorial, participants will explore advanced techniques with large language models and `RLHF`.
+They will gain hands-on experience with fine-tuning large-scale models using `RLHF` methods.
 Practical examples and exercises will be provided to help participants apply these techniques to their own research questions and datasets.

  - **4:00 PM - 6 PM: Participant Collaborative Project Work**